saqlain2204/Weather-Application/README.md

 # Weather Application
- An application thaat demonstrates the use of OpenWather API
+ An application thaat demonstrates the use of OpenWeather API